Boats

 Content support:

 Estonia: Ede Schank Tamkivi, Maja Soomägi, and all the staff at Vabamu; Ambassador George Kent, U.S. Embassy, Tallinn; Lt.
-Col. (R) Lauri Einre; Hiljar Tammela, Marko Poolamets, and Ülle Kraft, Estonian Institute of Historical Memory; Maarja Merivoo-Parro, University of Jyväskylä, Finland; Aivar Jürgenson, Estonian National Museum; Aigi Rahi-Tamm, Tartu University; Aarne Valk and Triin Saks, Käsmu Maritime Museum; Ruth Ristmägi, Andres Eero, Eva Rebane, Teele Saar, and Evelin Silmet, Estonian Maritime Museum; Sirje Endre, Tarmo Tilsen, and Elle Veermäe, SE&JS Publishing; Asta Trummel, Estonian Ministry of Culture;
+Col. (R) Lauri Einre; Marje Einre; Hiljar Tammela, Marko Poolamets, and Ülle Kraft, Estonian Institute of Historical Memory; Maarja Merivoo-Parro, University of Jyväskylä, Finland; Aivar Jürgenson, Estonian National Museum; Aigi Rahi-Tamm, Tartu University; Aarne Valk and Triin Saks, Käsmu Maritime Museum; Ruth Ristmägi, Andres Eero, Eva Rebane, Teele Saar, and Evelin Silmet, Estonian Maritime Museum; Sirje Endre, Tarmo Tilsen, and Elle Veermäe, SE&JS Publishing; Asta Trummel, Estonian Ministry of Culture;

 USA: Mai-Liis Bartling, Marju Rink-Abel, and Leelo Linask, Estonian American National Council; Liisi Esse and Heidi Heilemann, Stanford University; Jon Mihkels, Seattle Estonian Society; Southport Historical Society, North Carolina; Kärt Ulman, Vaba Eesti Sõna